How to Build a Pizza Oven at Home

 •

 • 3.
-Now, it’s time to fill in the absent face of your cube with the remaining concrete slabs or cinder blocks.
-This is where the insulating magic occurs, so make sure it’s snug.
+It’s time to fill in the missing side of your cube with the remaining concrete slabs or cinder blocks.
+This step is crucial for insulation, so make sure it fits tightly.

 •